ahochha/monte-carlo-method/README.md

 # Monte Carlo Method
 This program estimates the value of PI using the monte carlo method and parellel threads.
 This was a fun little program completed while learning about OpenMP in SDSU's Operating Systems course.
+It was designed to run in a Linux environment.

 ## How It Works
 1. The user enters the sample size and number of threads they would like to use on the command line or when prompted